ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

-where higher order quantum corrections are omitted.
-The value of $t$ is small because the unitary time evolution of the quantum wave function [Eq. (\ref{D3})] is frequently interrupted by thermal vibrations that cause collapses.
-The result of a collapse is $B_i$, a $B_j$, a $R_j$, or a $W_j$.
-If the result is $B_i$ or a $B_j$, the transition restarts, setting again $t=0$.
-Eq. (\ref{D3}) determines $P_R$ and $P_W$, which are the same other than what we have specified in Eq. (\ref{CR}) and Eq. (\ref{CW}).
-Thus we can directly plug Eq. (\ref{D1}) and Eq. (\ref{D2}) into Eq. (\ref{eta1}) and get
+\end{widetext} The smallness of $t$ arises from the frequent interruptions of the unitary time evolution of the quantum wave function by thermal vibrations which frequently cause the wave function to collapse.
+A collapse can result in any of $B_i$, $B_j$, $R_j$, or $W_j$.
+If the outcome is $B_i$ or $B_j$, the transition restarts and $t$ is reset to $0$.
+If the outcome is $R_j$ or $W_j$, the transition finishes.
+Equation~(\ref{D3}) reveals that Equations~(\ref{CR}) and (\ref{CW}) share a common factor, which cancels in Equation~(\ref{eta1}), yielding the expression

-For the second scenario, where the base pair is G-T [Fig. \ref{1}(b)], the transition is from state $B^\prime$ to state $W^\prime$ or $R^\prime$ [Fig. \ref{2}(b)], with corresponding probabilities we refer to as $P_{W^{\prime}}$ and $P_{R^{\prime}}$, respectively.
-The recognition result is expected to be $W^\prime$ instead of $R^\prime$.
-Thus, we introduce a second recognition error,
+For the second scenario, where the base pair is G--T (Figure~\ref{1}b), the transition occurs from state $B^\prime$ to either state $W^\prime$ or state $R^\prime$ (Figure~\ref{2}b).
+The probabilities of these transitions are denoted as $P_{W^{\prime}}$ and $P_{R^{\prime}}$, respectively.
+In this case, the recognition result is expected to be $W^\prime$ rather than $R^\prime$.
+To quantify the recognition error for G--T, we introduced a second small~parameter,